itsannaw/project-collectify/README.md

 # Collectify

 Collectify is a web application for managing personal collections of various items, such as books, stamps, whiskey, and more.
-Users can register, create and edit their collections, add new items, as well as leave comments and likes.
+Users can register, create and edit their collections, add new items, as well as leave likes.

 **Features:**